aaronparker/aaronparker.github.io/_posts/2012-11-26-office-2013-customization.md

 [Office 2013 customisation and deployment](http://technet.microsoft.com/en-us/library/cc178982.aspx) is already well covered in the documentation available on TechNet, so in this article I’ll only cover some highlights and recommendations.

-To manage an Office 2013 deployment, copy the Office source files to a folder and ensure you&#8217;ve downloaded the latest updates and service packs.
+To manage an Office 2013 deployment, copy the Office source files to a folder and ensure you've downloaded the latest updates and service packs.
 [Extract these and copy into your Office setup folder under Updates](http://technet.microsoft.com/en-us/library/cc178995.aspx).
 These will then be installed along side Office during setup.

   * [Service Pack 1 for Microsoft Office 2013 (KB2817430) 32-Bit Edition](http://www.microsoft.com/en-us/download/details.aspx?id=42017)
   * [Service Pack 1 for Microsoft Office 2013 (KB2817430) 64-Bit Edition](http://www.microsoft.com/en-us/download/details.aspx?id=42006)